lizardfs/documentation/source/adminguide/advanced_configuration.rst

 The switch number can be specified as a positive 32-bit integer.

-Distances calculated from mfstopology.cfg are used to sort chunkservers during read/write operations.
-Chunkservers closer (with lower distance) to a client will be favored over further away ones.
+Distances calculated from mfstopology.cfg are used to sort chunk servers during read/write operations.
+Chunk servers closer (with lower distance) to a client will be favored over further away ones.

 Please note that new chunks are still created at random to ensure their equal